UPPMAX/programming_formalisms/docs/testing/testing_framework.md

 When disagreeing: pick the easiest function.

 If needed, one can find inspiration at the section [Other functions](#other-functions) below.

+## Exercise 3: your classes

+???- info "Learning objectives"

+    - practice writing tests within a formal testing framework

+Everyone is the owner of a class.

+In pairs, develop a function using TDD using the `unittest` framework.

 ## Other functions